karim-school/tournament-gui/README.md

 3. Copy the `.env.example` file to `.env`
 4. Run `php artisan key:generate`
 5. Run `php artisan migrate --seed`

+To run the software, use:
+- Debug: `composer dev`
+- Production: `php artisan serve`

+The app will be available at http://localhost:8000.

 ## Service Level Agreement (SLA)